Loading figure…

 Murkowski has shown a mixed record on drug offenses, supporting some reforms while also advocating for community safety.
 She has indicated a cautious approach to reducing criminal penalties for drug offenses, reflecting a moderate stance.

-Position extraction pending on 3 issues: Taxes, School Curriculum, Tech Regulation.
+Position extraction pending on 5 issues: School Curriculum, Tech Regulation, Elections & Campaigns, Religion & Public Life, Disaster Response.

 Read twice and referred to the Committee on Energy and Natural Resources.